 Fire stopping materials

-All materials should be tested to the relevant Australian Standards to ensure they comply.
+All materials should be tested according to the relevant Australian Standards to comply.

 Talk to Australian Fire Control about improving fire safety in your workplace